enst80/mediawiki-extensions-Auth_remoteuser/README.md

         $wgAuthRemoteuserPriority = 50; // default

         $wgAuthRemoteuserPriority = SessionInfo::MAX_PRIORITY;

-* Indicate wether a new user, authenticated by the webserver and identified by this extension, but yet unknown to the wiki should be created or not:

-        $wgAuthRemoteuserAutoCreateUser = true; // default

-        $wgAuthRemoteuserAutoCreateUser = false;

-  This setting is independent of the global permission for account creation `$wgGroupPermission[]['autocreateaccount']`.
-Set this configuration to `false` if you're using other session providers and all but this one can create new users.

 * When you need to process your environment variable value before it can be used as an identifier into the wiki username list, for example to strip